mrismanaziz/Reforestation/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## At the boxing match, the dad got into the popcorn line and the line for hot dogs, but he wanted to stay out of the punchline.